Virgin Media O2 Logo in white

 Not sure what you can get at your home?
 Use our helpful broadband postcode checker to see all of the packages available in your area.

-Things to consider when choosing broadband for working from home
+Things to look for when choosing broadband for working from home

 When working from home, you need a broadband connection that is fast enough for your daily tasks.
 We’d recommend a speed of at least 50-100 Mbps for smooth video calls, file downloads, and multitasking all of your different tasks at once.
 If multiple people in your home use the internet at the same time, you may need 200 Mbps or more to avoid slowdowns.
 Faster speeds help prevent delays and make your work more efficient.

 A stable internet connection is just as important as speed.
 Frequent disconnections or slowdowns can interrupt video meetings and affect your productivity.
-Fiber-optic broadband is the most reliable option because it provides a steady connection, even during peak hours.
-If fiber isn’t available, cable broadband is a good alternative.
+Fibre-optic broadband is the most reliable option because it provides a steady connection, even during peak hours.
+If fibre isn’t available, cable broadband is a good alternative.
 Check customer reviews to see how reliable a provider is before choosing a plan.

 Most people focus on download speeds, but upload speed is just as important for working from home.
 If you send large files, upload videos, or regularly join video calls, a good upload speed is key for your files to upload quickly and your video calls to stay crystal clear.